 There’s no shortage of companies who have the capability to create change.
-What’s more difficult however is understanding what technologies can scale up on a global level whilst being robust enough to minimise the risk of fraud.
+What’s more difficult however is understanding what technologies can scale up on a global level whilst being robust enough to minimize the risk of fraud.
 Any global solution also needs to be able to be governed on a local level – with nations understanding and agreeing to universal terms.

 Switzerland is leading the way in making digital onboarding processes more efficient, with The Swiss Financial Market Supervisory Authority (FINMA) making changes that improve the authentication process online.
 For example, the requirement for online identification to be conducted by "trained employees of the Financial Intermediary" has been dropped.
 So far, the feedback on these changes has been overwhelmingly positive.
 However, all eyes are on whether these changes will lead to an increase in fraudulent activity in the future.

 In the race to innovate - biometric technology (using aspects of the body as authentication) is emerging as the clear winner.
-Fingerprint, face and iris capture are the most mature branches of biometric authentication, powered predominantly by the ubiquity of smartphones and other mobile devices.
+Fingerprint, face, and iris capture are the most mature branches of biometric authentication, powered predominantly by the ubiquity of smartphones and other mobile devices.

 It's estimated 600 million devices globally will use one or all of these authentication techniques by 2021.

 But that doesn’t necessarily mean biometrics is the solution to better identification processes.
-Iris and fingerprint scanning technology is expensive, which could hamper scalability, and facial recognition software is currently not optimised to identify minority groups.
+Iris and fingerprint scanning technology is expensive, which could hamper scalability, and facial recognition software is currently not optimized to identify minority groups.

 Universal ID cards also continue to be explored, with countries having varying levels of success with implementation.
 Estonia currently leads the way, with mandatory digital IDs for all 1.3 million of its citizens.
-Finland also has a digital ID scheme, however, it is not yet mandatory, so take up has not seen the numbers it has in Estonia.
-As yet, there hasn't been a solution to roll out a harmonised scheme worldwide but if we can get to this point it could create a level playing field for individuals across the globe – and make identification much easier to govern across nations.
-Given the continuing rise of ‘no border’ organisations (companies that channel resources to where they are needed as opposed to where they originate from), this would create better experiences for consumers and colleagues alike.
+Finland also has a digital ID scheme, however, it is not yet mandatory, so take-up has not seen the numbers it has in Estonia.
+As yet, there hasn't been a solution to roll out a harmonized scheme worldwide but if we can get to this point it could create a level playing field for individuals across the globe – and make identification much easier to govern across nations.
+Given the continuing rise of ‘no border’ organizations (companies that channel resources to where they are needed as opposed to where they originate from), this would create better experiences for consumers and colleagues alike.